NanoComp/meep/doc/docs/FAQ.md

 There are four possible explanations: (1) the normalization and the scattering runs are not comparable because e.g., the sources or flux monitors are not in the same position within the structure, (2) the [run time is not long enough](#checking-convergence) and hence all of the flux is not being collected in either or both runs, (3) the flux is being computed at a frequency which is too far away from the center of the source bandwidth; in such cases the flux values are too small and may be dominated by rounding errors, or (4) the source or flux monitor is positioned too close to the scatterer which [modifies the local density of states (LDOS)](#how-does-the-current-amplitude-relate-to-the-resulting-field-amplitude); for example, a source emits more power near a band edge and less power within a bandgap than the same source surrounded by many wavelengths of vacuum.

+Note: the Poynting flux is a dimensionful quantity which can be *any* value (positive or negative).

 ### How do I compute the modes of a non-orthogonal (i.e., triangular) lattice?

 Meep does not support non-rectangular unit cells.
 To deal with a triangular lattice, you have to use a supercell.
 This will cause the band structure to be [folded](#why-are-there-strange-peaks-in-my-reflectancetransmittance-spectrum-when-modeling-planar-or-periodic-structures).
 However, if you take your point source and replicate it according to the underlying triangular lattice vectors, with the right phase relationship according to the Bloch wavevector, then it should excite the folded bands only with very low amplitude as reported by [`Harminv`](Python_User_Interface.md#harminv).
 Also, for every `Harminv` point you put in, you should analyze the fields from the periodic copies of that point (with the periodicity of the underlying lattice).
 Then, reject any frequency that is not detected at *all* points, with an amplitude that is related by something close to the correct exp(ikx) phase.